DavidGuillaum/Neural_Netword_project/README.md

 ## Author and acknowledgement
 I'm David Guillaume, currently studying for a master's degree in Data Analytics and Economics at the University of Fribourg (Switzerland).
 I'm very interested in data sciences and economics in particular (bachelor's degree in Political Economy).
 I hope you'll like my project.
-I would like to thank Udacity for overseeing this program.
 <br>
 <a href="https://www.linkedin.com/in/david-guillaume-a7bb1b201/"><strong>Here is my Linkedin</strong></a>
 <br>

 The course was given by Christian Kauth and I would like to extend my heartfelt gratitude to him for his his expertise.

 <br>